gcadorette/dj-set-dler/README.md

 To check the service status
 `sudo systemctl status dj-set-updater.service`

+To examine the logs:
+`sudo journalctl - u dj-set-updater.service -e`
+(the -e tag here is to jump at the end of the logs)

 Please note that some informations must be changed in the `dj-set-updater.service` file must be changed before it can be used as a service.

 - The user must be changed as the user of your machine